-Alex Forrest, a TERC researcher and assistant professor of civil and environmental engineering is heading up the UC Davis Environmental Robotics Laboratory.
-The goal of this group is to use emerging technologies, either autonomous or semi-autonomous, to study environmental water problems in lakes and oceans.
-From the Arctic to the Antarctic, his group has tackled issues in a broad range of hostile environments.
-Dr. Forrest is currently working with a broad range of equipment including:
+Alex Forrest, TERC researcher and assistant professor with civil and environmental engineering is heading up the new UC Davis Environmental Robotics Laboratory.
+The goal of this new group is to use emerging technologies, either autonomous or semiautonomous, to study environmental water problems in lakes and oceans.
+From the Arctic to the Antarctic, his group has tackling issues in a broad range of hostile environments.
+Dr. Forrest is currently working with a broad range of new equipment including: